zumikiti/in-60-seconds/README.md

 Where you must substitute your *GitHub* account name for `$USER` in the slideshow URL.

-For example, the slideshow URL for the GitPitch In-60-Seconds sample presentation is found here:
+For example, the slideshow URL for the GitPitch In-60-Seconds sample presentation associate with the *gitpitch* GitHub account  is found here:

 ```
 https://gitpitch.com/gitpitch/in-60-seconds
 ```

 As you can see I have substituted my *GitHub* account name - `gitpitch` - for `$USER` on the slideshow URL.
-To launch the slide deck click on the following link, [here](https://gitpitch.com/gitpitch/in-60-seconds).
+To launch the slide deck associated with the *gitpitch* GitHub account click on the following link, [here](https://gitpitch.com/gitpitch/in-60-seconds).

 ### Step X. Create a **PITCHME.md** file in the root directory of your Repository